Central Auditory Processing Disorder

 - Binaural interaction – including spatial listening

 Our CAPD test battery is aimed at problems with listening; particularly in the classroom.
-We test deficits for which we know there is evidence-based management.
+We test for deficits for which we know there is evidence-based management.
 We test children aged between 7 -12 years of age.
 Normative data is not reliable for children under 7 years of age which can make the result interpretation less valid.

 CAPD management at Shout Hearing Healthcare is evidence-based and depends on the type of deficit that has been diagnosed.
 Management is based on three crucial components: